EricaBreig/Employee-tracker/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```

+## Installation
+The user should clone the repository from GitHub.
+This application requires Node.js, Inquirer, console.table and mysql2.
+To start application run npm start.
+To view database from MySQL run mysql -u root -p.

 ## Credit
 Myself, Erica Breig